sktime/sktime/GOVERNANCE.rst

 Voting takes place:

-* when no lazy consensus can be found in stage 1 decision making
+* when no lazy consensus can be found in stage 1 above
 * for appointments

 -  The start of a voting period after stage 1 is at the moment the lazy consensus fails.